 A note on classroom safety.
 One of my most important jobs as your instructor is to ensure that our classroom is a safe place, and I will need your help to do that job.
 The practices described here are based on the current information we have about reducing the risk of transmission of the coronavirus.
 Please be sure that you enter the classroom wearing your face covering, and keep it on for the entire class period.
 I will do the same.
 Also, to ensure that everyone is wearing their mask throughout class, the University has prohibited eating and drinking in classrooms this semester.
-If you haven’t already, I recommend that you familiarize yourself with the University’s Fall 2021 Protocols and Requirements for keeping you safe during COVID-19.
+If you haven’t already, I recommend that you familiarize yourself with the University’s Safety Protocols for keeping you safe on the COVID-19 Information page.
 During the first week of class, we will work together to create our own set of expectations for how we will all work together to keep each other safe, including how we will share concerns with each other when they arise.

 What can I do if a student comes to class without a mask?